-- Discover Moses and Noah, two key characters from the Old Testament.
-Hear their stories and explore why they are still important for Jews and Christians today - See Old and New Testament stories depicted in the beautiful roof bosses and think about why churches and cathedrals long ago offered visual interpretations, (through art and mystery plays), of Bible stories for those who could not read or write - + Discover psalms and proverbs ancient advice for modern-day people from the Old Testament - Discover the Nativity by hearing Mary's story and see the Nativity stained glass window, statues and paintings.
-Together we question the mystery of the Incarnation and what this means for Christians - Discover St Luke, the doctor, who wrote one of the four Gospels in the New Testament.
-Hear about the miracles of Jesus - Discover some of the parables of Jesus that illustrate the Kingdom of God and explore this important concept, and how it is symbolised - Discover where the Bible is read out daily in the Cathedral at the lecterns and find out about how Christians are taught about it from the Pulpit.
-Children will be encouraged to question how worshipping together helps Christians. - Hear the story of Mary Jones, the little Victorian Welsh girl whose love of the Bible led to Bibles being sent across the world by the British & Foreign Bible Society - Spend time in our historic library and find out how the monks of old used to copy and illuminate books.
-See ancient books and Bibles - Light a candle, before departing, to reflect on the wonder, beauty and power of books.
-Spend a moment reflecting and thinking about their lives and those they love back home
+- † Discover Moses and Noah, two key characters from the Old Testament.
+Hear their stories and explore why they are still important for Jews and Christians today. - \ View Old and New Testament stories as depicted in the medieval roof bosses and think about why Churches and Cathedrals long ago offered visual interpretations, (through art and mystery plays), of Bible stories for those who could not read or write. - † Discover Psalms and Proverbs ancient advice for modern-day people from the Old Testament. - † Encounter the beginning of the life of Jesus by hearing Mary's story, view the Nativity stained glass window, statues and paintings.
+Pupils explore the mystery of the Incarnation (God becoming human) and what this means for Christians worldwide. - # Explore parables and/or miracles of Jesus through 'Godly Play'/reflective story telling and drama. - † Discover where the Bible is read out daily in the Cathedral at the lecterns and find out about how Christians are taught about it from the pulpit.
+Children will be encouraged to explore how worshipping together helps Christians. - † Hear the story of Mary Jones, the Victorian Welsh girl whose love of the Bible led to Bibles being sent across the world by the British & Foreign Bible Society. - † Optional: spend time in our historic library and find out how the monks of old used to copy and illuminate books.
+Includes pupils seeing ancient books and Bibles. - † Light a candle before departing, with time to reflect and experience the wonder of the space.